 Part D provides prescription drug coverage.
 In 2024, the monthly cost ranges from about $1 to $108, depending on the plan.
 The average plan costs $55.50 per month.

 Medigap plans, whose prices vary widely depending on the insurer, policy type and pricing method, will pay Part A deductibles.
 Plus, they often cover other charges and generally are less expensive for people enrolling in Medicare at age 65 than for older enrollees.
 You get the best deal when you buy a plan during the six months after you enroll in Part B at 65 or older because you can't be rejected or charged more for existing health problems.

 But like at work, you may find that you also need to pay for separate dental and vision plans and consider other coverage that you probably didn’t have previously: hearing and long-term care.

 Medicare Advantage plans typically operate like health maintenance organizations (HMOs) and preferred provider organizations (PPOs) common with employer-based insurance.
 The number of Medicare Advantage plans you'll be able to choose from depends on where you live.

-To select one, you must be enrolled in Medicare parts A and B. You may pay nothing more or an additional premium that can be $100 or more a month.
+To select one, you must be enrolled in Medicare parts A and B. Most plans charge no premium beyond the monthly premium for Part B, but some charge an extra $50 to $100 per month.
+Average premiums are $18.50 per month in 2024.
 Plans often include coverage such as dental, hearing, prescription drugs and vision.
 Some cover other services, such as fitness center memberships or transportation to medical appointments.